Key facts:

 1. Increased Chewing and Biting

 Teething puppies have an increased tendency to chew on everything in sight.
-This can range from toys and bones to household items like furniture and shoes.
+This can range from toys and teething toys to household items like furniture and shoes.
 This behavior is a natural response to the discomfort they feel in their gums.
+It can be frustrating, but encouraging them to chew on toys and redirecting their need to chew to something that isn’t destructive can help you both.

 2. Drooling More Than Usual

 You might notice your puppy drooling more during the teething phase.
-This is a natural reaction to the new teeth emerging and should not be a cause for concern unless accompanied by other worrying symptoms.
+This is a natural reaction to the new teeth emerging and should not be a cause for concern unless accompanied by other worrying symptoms such as vomiting.

 3. Whining or Fussiness

-Teething can be uncomfortable for puppies, leading to more whining or fussiness.
+Teething can be uncomfortable for puppies, leading to whining or fussiness.
 They may seem more agitated or less patient than usual.
+Remember, this is just a temporary phase, and they will grow out of it.

 4. Swollen, Red, Bleeding Gums

-Gently checking your puppy’s mouth will reveal red or swollen gums.
+Gently checking your puppy’s mouth may reveal red or swollen gums.
 This inflammation is a normal part of the teething process.

-Occasionally, you might notice small spots of blood on their toys or where they chew.
-This is generally normal, as their baby teeth make way for adult teeth.
-However, excessive bleeding should prompt a visit to the vet.
+Occasionally, you might notice small spots of blood on their toys or where they’re chewing.
+This is generally normal, as their baby teeth fall out and make way for adult teeth.
+However, excessive bleeding should prompt a visit to your veterinarian, or if you’re unsure, it’s always best to get them checked over.

 5. Missing Teeth

 As puppies lose their baby teeth, you might notice small gaps in their mouth before the adult teeth come in.
-It’s rare to find the actual baby teeth, as puppies often swallow them.
+It’s rare to find the actual baby teeth after they have fallen out, as puppies often swallow them.

 6. Changes in Eating Habits

-Some puppies may lose their appetite or show difficulty in eating due to gum discomfort.
+Some puppies may lose their appetite or exhibit difficulty eating due to gum discomfort.
 This is usually temporary and improves as their mouth adjusts.

 7. Rubbing Face Against Objects